agustinaswd/agustinaswd/README.md

 - 👋 Hi, I’m Tina
 - 👀 I’m interested in data
 - 🌱 I’m currently learning about data, analyst and science
-- 📫 You can reach me in gustinaswd@gmail.com
+- 📫 You can reach me in gustinaswd@gmail.com | https://www.linkedin.com/in/agustinaswd/
+- ✨ You can look more in https://medium.com/@gustinaswd | https://speakerdeck.com/agustinaswd | https://www.hackerrank.com/gustinaswd

 <!---
 agustinaswd/agustinaswd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.